 NFTs experienced an investment surge throughout 2021, as many artists used this technology to sell the rights to the original versions of their digital art.
 The status created by the legitimate artwork scarcity caught the attention of several audiences, especially celebrities and public personalities.
 Even the first tweet ever posted made it to the NFT marketplaces.

 By 2022, specialists predict that the new NFT trend will revolve around gaming.
 Gamers have been buying, selling, and trading in-game and game-related items for quite some time, but now NFTs seems to offer a safer option to market such collectibles.
+Do you think to mint your own collection?
+Look the differences between polygon vs solana and other networks.

 Gamers are already familiar with earning money and trading items while playing.
 There are in-game marketplaces and external platforms that allow the players to purchase and trade collectibles, so they can use them in the game, buy them as an investment or exchange them for real money.